 Even if you’re given only 1 percent of the blame for the accident, you won’t be able to recover any damages.
 This is a strict law; however, as long as you weren’t to blame for an accident, you can get compensated for your injuries.

 I Was Not Responsible for My Injuries.
 Now What?

-If you’re positive that you were not to blame at all for your injury accident, then you can file a claim to recover your losses.
+If you’re positive that you were not to blame at all for your injury accident or intentional abuse, then you can file a claim to recover your losses.
 Filing a claim requires many steps.
 The following steps are part of the personal injury claims process:

 - Seek medical treatment for your injuries.

 - Investigate the accident and gather evidence needed to prove your claim.